EnderLiliesFans5040/EnderLilies.DebugModExtended/README.md

 Additional relic and spirit in test(in ExtraMod).

-## First Time Build Instruction
+## Build Instruction
-Prerequisites: UE4.26, vs2019/2022(desktop and game with c++)
+Prerequisites: UE4.26, vs2019/2022(desktop and game with c++, prefer vs 2019)
 - clone repo, checkout latest release tag if you need(main is not stable as latest release).
 - download [FMOD Plugin](https://www.fmod.com/download#fmodforunreal) and SpinePlugin(download spine-runtime, follow instruction in spine-runtimes-x.x.xx/spine-ue4/README.md), put "FMODStudio" and "SpinePlugin" into "Plugins".
-- edit path in config.bat, open uproject and setup, then goto File>>Package Project>>Windows(64-bit) select folder and let it finish, hit copy.bat, DebugMod will be installed.

-## Update Build Instruction
-- save your edit and hit package.bat, press 'n' if you don't want start the game automatically.
+- edit path in config.bat, open uproject and setup, hit package.bat, DebugMod will be installed, press 'n' if you don't want start the game automatically.

 Enjoy!